What are retinoids?

 Do retinoids thin your skin?

-No. While they decrease the layer of dead skin cells on the surface of your skin, they have been proven to increase collagen production to actually thicken your skin.
+No. They do the opposite.
+They thicken your skin.
+While they decrease the layer of dead skin cells on the surface of your skin (this is where the thinning myth comes from), they have been proven to increase collagen production to actually thicken your skin.

 What are the side effects?
 Are retinoids safe?